SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/architecture.rst

 Configuration
 =============

 XML is recommended for defining configuration files.
-Ant configuration types and tasks should be used where most logical.
+Ant configuration types and tasks should be used where logical.
 If a more structured configuration is needed then a custom XML schema can be defined.
 Existing schemas should be reused where possible.

-(add existing schemas)

 .. index::
   single: APIs